Serving all people by providing personalized health and wellness through exemplary care, education and research.

 As you begin your recovery, don’t push yourself too hard.
 Remember, you’re healing physically and emotionally.
 Keep these tips in mind:

-Take your medications as prescribed by your doctor.
+Take your medicines as prescribed by your doctor.

 Avoid activities that may cause chest pain or shortness of breath.